 We have supported T/S Cossack for over ten years with an annual grant and their ‘cadet of the year’ is invited to dinner and receives a certificate and financial award.
 They provide a ‘carpet’ guard at our two major dinners.

 We endeavour to support schools in the Borough of Southwark either with annual grants or money for specific projects or equipment related to science.
 We currently support Charles Dickens Primary School, the London Nautical School, and City of London Academy Southwark.
 We also support a biennial day in our Hall to encourage primary school pupils to take up STEM subjects when they move on to secondary school.
+We welcome applications from pupils at these schools to become Apprentices.

 The Big Bang Fair and ISEF